Auditory Processing Therapy

 The Listening Program

-In my office, I use The Listening Program, an auditory processing therapy and memory therapy program combines brain research and the latest technologies for at-home educational and self-improvement benefits.
+In my practice, I often recommend The Listening Program, an auditory processing therapy and memory therapy program combines brain research and the latest technologies for at-home educational and self-improvement benefits.
 The Listening Program can help to train the individual’s listening skills so that existing hearing may be used more efficiently and symptoms of APD reduced.